vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE birthdate IS NOT NULL;
 ```

-will give you the names of all the people whose birth date is _not_ missing in the `people` table.

 <hr>
 What does `NULL` represent?

 *** =instructions
-- A Corrupt entry
+- A corrupt entry
-- A Missing value
+- A missing value
-- A Empty string
+- An empty string
-- A Invalid value
+- An invalid value

 *** =hint
 Remember, `NULL` represents values which are missing or unknown.